NibiruChain/nibiru/CHAOSNET.md

 Note that this will take a while the first time you run it, as it will need to pull all the images from the registry, build the chaonset image locally, and set up the IBC channel (which has a lot of round trip packet commits).

+Other profiles include

+- `make chaosnet-ibc`: creates two validator instances and a hermes relayer
+- `make chaosnet-heartmonitor`: single validator with heartmonitor+graphql instance

 ## How to force pull images from the registry

-By default, most images (heart-monitor, liquidator, etc.) are cached locally and won't re-fetch from upstream registries.
+By default, most images (heartmonitor, etc.) are cached locally and won't re-fetch from upstream registries.
 To force a pull, you can run

 ```sh
 make chaosnet-build